Krushna-Prasad-Sahoo/test-android/README.md

 Day 13 (3rd November 2023)

 1. In this [video](https://youtu.be/VmPo5OV70yM?si=Ka38heiBVQEHxN_B) I got a new concept of `WebView`.
 It was really interesting.
 With this power I was able to make multiple website's clone mobile app in few minutes.
 And also I have few friend who have their personal website or portfolio.
 I gifted them with a mobile app of their portfolio or website.
 Hahaha xD.
 This was awesome.
+2. Also in this video I came to know how to take user permission for _Internet_ and also I learnt how to create a function in Kotlin using `fun` keyword.